Danny Gallivan: Later life

-Gallivan retired after the 1984 NHL Playoffs when a severe illness rendered him blind in one eye.
+Gallivan retired after the 1984 Stanley Cup playoffs when a severe illness rendered him blind in one eye.
 He was active in retirement, working with several charities, and was the recipient of several television/broadcast industry awards.
 He made a cameo appearance in the 1975 Canadian feature film The Million Dollar Hockey Puck.
 Gallivan also had a cameo as the voice of sportcaster Ferlin Fielddigger in the 1981 animated TV special, The Raccoons on Ice.

 Death

-According to a Canadian Press report, Gallivan died on Thursday, February 24, 1993 in his sleep at his Montreal apartment, where he lived alone.
+According to a Canadian Press report, Gallivan died on Thursday, February 25, 1993 in his sleep at his Montreal apartment, where he lived alone.
 The obituary said heart failure, possibly brought on by bronchitis, was the apparent cause.
-Gallivan was 75 years old.
+He was 75 years old.

 Personal and legacy

 Gallivan was married to Mary "Eileen" Gallivan (née MacPhee, 1925–1981) of Prince Edward Island, until her death three years prior to his final year on Hockey Night in Canada in 1984.
 In the early 1940s, Eileen transferred from UPEI to St. Francis Xavier University in Antigonish where she eventually met Gallivan.
 Together they had four children: a son Danny Jr., and daughters Pat, Paula and Susan.

 In the mid-1950s, Gallivan was known to assist with the Department of Education's Physical Fitness Division's annual hockey school in PEI, along with NHL chief referee Red Storey and NHL star Buddy O'Connor.

-Cape Breton University awards The Danny Gallivan Memorial Fund Bursary in his honour, and St. Francis Xavier University awards an annual scholarship in his name.
+Cape Breton University awards the Danny Gallivan Memorial Fund Bursary in his honour, and St. Francis Xavier University awards an annual scholarship in his name.
 The Danny Gallivan Golf Tournament was created by Gallivan, Red Storey and a group of Halifax businessmen 30 years ago to raise research funds for the fight against cystic fibrosis.
 It continues to be one of the longest-standing, and most successful fundraising events of its nature in Atlantic Canada.
 The Tournament has raised nearly $1,400,000 for cystic fibrosis.